 Most of all, we learned the importance of superior legal representation.
 Great lawyers are necessary for DUI accident victims to navigate the justice system.

-When facing severe injury or a lost loved one, don’t wait and only choose the best.
-Ehline Law Firm's record helping hundreds of injury victims speak for itself.
-Lead attorney, Michael Ehline, is an inactive US Marine and Super Lawyers Rising Star.
+When facing severe injury or a lost loved one, don't wait and only choose the best.
+Ehline Law Firm's record helping hundreds of injury victims speaks volumes about our viability as your injury lawyers.
+Also, lead attorney, Michael Ehline, is an inactive US Marine and Super Lawyers Rising Star.

-We look out for you.
-Also, we have the legal knowledge to see it through.
-Use our free contact us form on our website, or call us for a free consultation today at (213) 596-9642.
+We look out for you, no matter what.
+Also, we have the legal knowledge to see your critical legal issues through to the end.
+Sound good?
+If so, use our free contact us form, or call us for a free consultation today at (213) 596-9642.